 So let’s say our subject is the environment.
 Now it’s a vast topic, but let’s see how we can break it down.

 - Climate Change.
-This will answer the question “How is climate changing?”
+This will answer the question, “How is climate changing?”

 When you’re writing about Global Warming, you could divide it into these three aspects:

-Now here’s an example of how you could structure an essay about an environmental issue.
+Here’s an example of how you could structure an essay about an environmental issue.

-So what can we do to subdivide each of these sections further to make our life easier writing this essay?
+What can we do to subdivide each of these sections further to make our life easier writing this essay?

-So in other words, how would we come up with subsections?
+In other words, how would we come up with subsections?

 - Industry, work of corporations